Freskoko/CycleTrafficWeather/INF161report.md

 ![hyperparam](figs/MSE_hyperparam_models_V3.png)

-Seemingly, a higher n_estimators yeiled slightly better results.
+Seemingly, a higher n_estimators yield slightly better results.

 ![hyperparam](figs/MSE_hyperparam_models_further.png)

 Attempting to optimize hyper-parameters even further, results show that 181 n_estimators was the best.

 A deeper dive into the best hyper-parameters could have been done, however this amount of optimization already takes quite a while, and it would seemingly result in diminishing returns, as improvements made are very miniscule.

 ### Evaluating other models: